Affordable Male Infertility Treatment In India: Top Doctors & Hospitals

 Testosterone deficiency can reduce fertility and may be caused by problems with testicular testosterone production, or problems with the pituitary gland or hypothalamus in the brain, which control testosterone production.
 Overproduction of prolactin (hyperprolactinaemia), a hormone produced by the pituitary gland, may also reduce fertility.

-General Medical Disorders that Reduce Fertility
+General Medical Disorders That Reduce Fertility

 There are several conditions that may reduce fertility: